NoneGiven/MphRead/README.md

 ## Features
 - Renders individual models or complete game scenes with room entities
+- Processes and renders particle systems and effects
 - Exports models to COLLADA, textures to PNG, and sound effects to WAV
-- Generates Python scripts to import additional model metadata into Blender
+- Generates Python scripts to import model animations and more into Blender
 - Contains game metadata and parses many more file types

 ## Planned
-- Parse and render collision data
+- Parse and visualize collision data
-- Implement particle effects
 - Music and SFX playback
-- Export model animations
+- And more!

 ## Usage